-All students must complete the National School Psychology Examination for School Psychologists.
+All students will be expected to complete the National School Psychology Examination for School Psychologists.
 This exam must be completed prior to completing internship and evidence of exam completion must be sent or presented to the department office in order for a student to receive institutional recommendation, which is required for certification in most states.
-In order to become a National Certified School Psychologist (NCSP), applicants must achieve a passing score (147) on the National School Psychology Examination administered by Educational Testing Service (ETS).
+In order to become a National Certified School Psychologist (NCSP), applicant must achieve a passing score (147) on the National School Psychology Examination administered by Educational Testing Service (ETS).
 Test scores remain valid for five (5) years after the test.
 Test scores older than five (5) are considered expired and would require re-taking the examination.
 The School Psychologist Test, code 5402, is administered through the Praxis Series of Educational Testing.
-Students are strongly encouraged to prepare to take the exam and apply for NCSP immediately after graduating from the EdS program.